 Apple's iPads are some of the best tablets so be sure to check out our full iPadOS review to learn about all the tricks these tablets can do.
+Apple unveiled a new iPad and iPad mini at its September 14 event, bringing huge updates to its cheapest tablets.
+We'll provide a full review of those slates in the coming days.
 If you're not sold on any of these, one of the best 2-in-1 laptops might be the right choice.
 Or if you're a student who wants a sleek laptop or tablet that can last through four years of abuse, check out our best college laptops page.

 Other tablets to keep an eye on are the Microsoft Surface Neo — a foldable PC made with dual 9-inch tablets — and the recently released iPad Pro.
 As previously mentioned, the Galaxy Tab S7 is our favorite Android tablet but for the best content viewing experience, go with the Galaxy Tab S7 Plus and its stunning OLED display.
 We've also reviewed the Surface Pro 7+, a new version of the Pro 7 made specifically for business users.

 What are the best tablets for the money?